m00npants/onlineshop/src/main/java/readme.md

     - clenaner and more modular design
     - easier to read , maintain and expand.
     - you can now remove products from orders
+    - Added an alternative to start the app with UI